Skip to main content

 IFC Project

 3. Under Source, select VIM Merge and click OK.
-The new project name is listed on the left panel and the project settings panel is displayed.
+The new project name is listed on the left panel and the project settings are displayed.

 4. Do either of the following to select the VIM files you want to merge: